DucAnhPhi/NewsSearchEngine/README.md

 ## Run News Scraper

-Run the following command to run the scraper and save the output to a file:
+Run the following command to run the scraper and save the output to **data/netzpolitik.jsonl**:

 ```
-scrapy runspider scraper_netzpolitik.py -o netzpolitik2020.json
+scrapy runspider scraper_netzpolitik.py
 ```